 - 1. Seminar Standards and Guidelines - a.
 A seminar paper shall be required of each student enrolled in a seminar. - b.
 The seminar requires timely submission, at points throughout the semester to be established by the professor, of a topic outline including a bibliography, and at least one draft of the seminar paper prior to submission of the final paper.
 The writing is expected to display substantial legal writing skill and reflect in-depth research and cogent legal analysis.
-It must be original work and all sources must be properly footnoted. - c.
+It must be original work and all sources must be properly footnoted.
+To promote academic integrity, papers may be required to be submitted through Turnitin. - c.
 Except with the professor's prior written approval, all research papers submitted for credit shall have been prepared and researched solely for the course for which they are submitted. - d.
 Each student shall be required to submit two copies of his or her final seminar paper to receive credit.
 At the professor's direction, the papers shall be turned in directly to the professor or to Faculty Support Services (BW 3rd or 4th floor, 213-738-6837).
 If the professor allows direct electronic submission, a second copy must be emailed to facultysupport@swlaw.edu.
 The professor shall return one graded copy of each seminar paper to the Registration Office at the time final grades for the seminar are submitted.
 The second unmarked copy will be forwarded to the law library where it will be specially indexed and placed in locked files, available only to faculty.